 - ASTR800: PhD Dissertation Research

-- PI of dozens of extramural grants (NASA, HST, Chandra, XMM...) totaling close to $5M.
+- PI of dozens of extramural grants (NASA, HST, Chandra, XMM...) totaling over $5M.

 - Jia Qi, 2016, Summer Research Project, Fully stripped?
 The dynamics of dark and luminous matter in the massive cluster collision MACSJ0553.4-3342, Ebeling, Qi, and Richard, 2017, MNRAS, 471, 3305